 – Any alien traveling as a nonimmigrant pursuant to a C-1, D, or C-1/D nonimmigrant visa as a crew member or any alien otherwise traveling to the United States as air or sea crew;

 o (A) seeking entry into or transiting the United States pursuant to one of the following visas: A-1, A-2, C-2, C-3 (as a foreign government official or immediate family member of an official), E-1 (as an employee of TECRO or TECO or the employee’s immediate family members), G-1, G-2, G-3, G-4, NATO -1 through NATO-4, or NATO-6 (or seeking to enter as a nonimmigrant in one of those NATO categories); or

 o (B) whose travel falls within the scope of section 11 of the United Nations Headquarters Agreement;

 – Any alien whose entry would further important United States law enforcement objectives, as determined by the Secretary of State, the Secretary of Homeland Security, or their respective designees, based on a recommendation of the Attorney General or his designee;

 – Any alien whose entry would be in the national interest, as determined by the Secretary of State, the Secretary of Homeland Security, or their designees; or

 – Members of the U.S. Armed Forces and spouses and children of members of the U.S. Armed Forces.

-The travel ban is planned to last thirty (30) days but could last longer until terminated by President.
+The travel ban was planned to last thirty (30) days but shall last longer until terminated by President.

-• Can I travel from the UK or Canada back to the US?
+- Can I travel from Canada back to the US?

 Merci Isabelle Marcus from Columbus Consulting group